Marleen Gorris: Career

 It was not until the age of 30 that Gorris began writing scripts.
 She took her first effort to the Belgian filmmaker Chantal Akerman, hoping to interest her in directing it.
 Akerman, however, told Gorris that she must make the film herself.
-The result, A Question of Silence (1982), caused considerable international controversy telling a story through the eyes of a female psychiatrist whose job it was to question three women who had spontaneously murdered a man for the sole reason of him being a man.
+The result, A Question of Silence (1982), caused considerable international controversy telling a story through the eyes of a female psychiatrist whose job it was to question three women who had spontaneously murdered a man casually.
 Some interpreted the film's feminist message to be about pent up "female rage" and dissatisfaction with a patriarchal system that boiled over the surface while other claimed it went too far and couldn't be taken seriously.
 The film was well received for its quality but still shocked many who watched it for its lack of condemnation of the murderers.
 At the Netherlands' Film Festival in 1982 she was awarded the Golden Calf for Best Feature Film for A Question of Silence, a feat she would repeat in 1995 winning Best Direction for her well known film Antonia's Line.

 Soon after the success of her first film, Gorris released her second: Broken Mirrors (1984).
 The film hold similarities to A Question of Silence both in production and in theme though many found Broken Mirrors less impactful.
 Large portions of the cast and crew, including the leading women, crossed over to work on this with her.
 The film follows two parallel plots.
 The first of women working in a brothel called Club Happy House and the second of a woman kidnapped and starved to death by an unnamed man for his pleasure.
 Broken Mirrors explores female viewpoint and experiences just like A Question of Silence, though this time with a larger focus on the oppressive nature of the patriarchy and power dynamics within it.
 The ending of the film proposed that a defense against these powers are unity and solidarity among women though this sentiment did not resonate for everyone.
 She did not make another film until The Last Island (1990).
-The film yet again tells a story of violence where a group of plane crash survivors are marooned on an island. the men turn on each other until only the two women remain alone and stranded.
+The film yet again tells a story of violence where a group of plane crash survivors are marooned on an island; the men turn on each other until only the two women remain alone and stranded.